Why Change Management is the Missing Piece of Customer Success

 Within the software-as-a-service (SaaS) industry, customer success professionals focus on building customer loyalty, ensuring retention and growing installed-base revenue.
 As with the change management discipline, promoting adoption and usage of the software solution is critical to customers achieving their intended results and ROI.
 Given this, why isn’t the people side of change a key part of customer success roles today?

-Customer Success and the Churn Problem
+and the Customer Churn Problem

 The customer success discipline grew out of the need for subscription software companies to curb runaway churn and increase customer loyalty.
 Whenever customers decide not to renew their software subscriptions—a problem known as churn―revenue losses multiply.
 This “leaky bucket” of recurring revenue is a significant issue for SaaS companies because they must acquire more and more new customers just to stay in place.
 And selling to new customers is extremely expensive.
 According to the KBCM Technology Group’s 2019 survey, median new customer acquisition costs for SaaS companies were a staggering $1.34 for every dollar of first-year recurring revenue.
 This means companies must retain their customers for the long term if they want to turn a profit.